 A fully shielded construction works two ways:

 - Stops radiated (over the air) electromagnetic waves/noise from entering the room.

-- Stop the electromagnetic signals generated inside the room from going out.
+- Stops electromagnetic signals generated inside the room from going out.

 EMI FILTERS IN SHIELDED ROOM/ENCLOSURE

-Despite a fully enclosed construction, shielded rooms require various penetration including power and signal cabling which can compromise the shield integrity.
-Thus, a power line filter is required at the point of entry of each cable to clean the conduced EMI on the power line and reestablish shielding effectiveness of the enclosure.
+Shielded rooms require various penetration including power and signal cabling which can compromise the shield integrity of the fully enclosed construction.
+Thus, a line filter is required at the point of entry of each cable to clean conduced EMI on the line and reestablish shielding effectiveness of the enclosure.

-Because shielded rooms are used for many sensitive applications, it is important that EMI does not impact the processes occurring within these rooms.
-To meet this primary objective, shielded room EMI filters must meet following requirements:
+Because shielded rooms are used for sensitive applications, it is important that EMI does not impact the processes being carried out within these rooms.
+To meet this primary objective, shielded room EMI filters must meet these keys requirements:

-- Must have an RF-tight case to meet high insertion loss requirements.
+- Must have an RF-tight cabinet to meet high insertion loss requirements.

 - Must have a shielded output compartment to isolate dirty input and clean output.